TotallyInformation/alternate-node-red-installer/README.md

 ## Prerequisites

-* NodeJS. v8.16.0 (LTS) is the minimum supported version.
+* NodeJS. v10 is the minimum supported version.